-Accessible videos for everyone as easily as possible
+Accessible videos for everyone, as easy as possible

 How can you make information from a video accessible to everyone?
-You can do that by providing the video with audio description and text alternative in addition to subtitles.
-But how does that work and can you do it yourself?
+You can do this by providing the video with subtitles as well as an audio description and a text alternative.
+But how does that work, and can you do it yourself?

-Marc van Tintelen, product owner SIMsite powered by Drupal: "We want to support our customers as much as possible in making their content accessible.
-We feel it is our duty to contribute as much as possible to 'barrier-free' government websites.
-They indicated that a major challenge was making videos accessible.
-I started looking for ways to make it easier and found them at Scribit.pro."
+Marc van Tintelen, product owner SIMsite powered by Drupal: "We want to provide our customers with the best possible support in making their content accessible.
+We believe it is our social responsibility to contribute as much as possible to 'barrier-free' government websites.
+They indicated that making videos accessible was a major challenge.
+I started looking for ways to make this easier and found them at Scribit.pro."

 What is Scribit.pro?

-Scribit.pro specializes in making videos accessible so that everyone can get the most out of them.
-It offers easy-to-use software to provide videos with subtitles, audio description and a text version.
-For voice, ReadSpeaker is used.
-The three components are necessary for your video to meet accessibility requirements according to the Digital Government Decree.
-In addition, Scribit.pro provides you with code to place the accessible video on your website, as a platform like YouTube does not offer options for that.
-And in the future, it will be possible to add sign language as well.
+Scribit.pro specializes in making videos accessible so that everyone can make the most of them.
+It offers easy-to-use software for adding subtitles, audio description, and a text version to videos.
+ReadSpeaker is used for the voice.
+These three components are necessary to ensure that your video complies with the accessibility requirements set out in the Digital Government Decree.
+Scribit.pro also provides you with code to embed the accessible video on your website, as platforms such as YouTube do not offer this option.
+In the future, it will also be possible to add sign language.

-Click the buttons below the video to start the audio description and description of the video.
+Click on the buttons below the video to start the audio description and description of the video.

 Necessary support

-Eveline Ferwerda, creator of scribit.tv and .pro: "Scribit.pro originated from scribit.tv, a project with the Bartiméus Fund.
-Video has long been unjustifiably secondary in making content accessible.
-But with that you exclude a lot of people.
-Audio description, for example, is necessary as support for people with visual impairments, because otherwise they don't understand the content or miss out on important information.
-Imagine all kinds of things happening on screen while you hear a piece of music.
-Without audio description, the video is then impossible to follow for someone who cannot see.
-We studied what this means for people with visual or hearing impairments.
-It has a lot of impact.
-For example, one of them indicated, "So that means I can't participate.
-Another indicated, 'If I come across an inaccessible video I skip it.
-Then I feel left out.'"
+Eveline Ferwerda, creator of scribit.tv and .pro: “Scribit.pro originated from scribit.tv, a project with the Bartiméus Fund.
+Video has long been unjustly subordinated in making content accessible.
+But that excludes a lot of people.
+Audio description, for example, is necessary to support people with visual impairments, because otherwise they cannot understand the content or miss important information.
+Imagine that all kinds of things are happening on screen while you hear music.
+Without audio description, the video is impossible to follow for someone who cannot see.
+We investigated what this means for people with visual or hearing impairments.
+It has a significant impact.
+One of them said: "That means I can't participate."
+Another said: "When I come across an inaccessible video, I skip it.
+It makes me feel excluded."

 Welcome solution

-Shift2 and Scribit.pro have joined forces from the same vision; to provide the most complete support possible.
+Shift2 and Scribit.pro have joined forces based on a shared vision: to offer the most comprehensive support possible.

-Twan: "This is a great solution that really helps our customers move forward and that they also need.
-They can get started with the tools themselves, but we also offer the option to have some videos processed by the professionals at Scribit.pro.
+Twan: "This is a great solution that really helps our customers move forward and meets their needs.
+They can get started with the tools themselves, but we also offer the option of having a number of videos processed by the professionals at Scribit.pro.

-Eveline: "It's a time-consuming job and a little bit of language skills are involved.
-We are therefore happy to help.
+Eveline: "It's a time-consuming job and requires a bit of linguistic flair.
+That's why we're happy to help.
 All you have to do is upload the YouTube video.
-Then we get to work on it.
-Within 5 working days the video will have text, subtitles and audio description.
-Shift2 ensures that the video is properly added to your CMS.
-That way you can be sure your videos are satisfactory and you have nothing to worry about."
+We'll then get to work on it.
+Within five working days, the video will be provided with text, subtitles, and audio description.
+Shift2 ensures that the video is added correctly to your CMS.
+That way, you can be sure that your videos comply with the requirements and you don't have to worry about a thing."

-We are happy to tell you more about this beautiful product.
+We would be happy to tell you more about this wonderful product.